Indiana vs. North Carolina Postgame Quotes

 "First half some of our baskets were really hard to get, while some of theirs were a little bit easier.
 They had 16 points off of turnovers in the first half, and they were just more aggressive.
 If you like Indiana basketball you had to enjoy the night, and I like Indiana basketball but not nearly as much as I like North Carolina basketball.
 We have got a lot of work to do; we have to get things going a little better together.
 Every kid is a good player an when we're down they think they can score a basket that's going to give us 25 points in one shot.
 The more mature you get, the better and stronger you get as a team and good things can happen for you.
 I thought we would make a comeback the second half but it just didn't get going for us.
 I think it is more of a case of our kids trying to do too much because I think they really care.
 I like my team but I don't like the way we played tonight.

 "James Michael and Reggie are the two guys with the most experience and one of them went scoreless in one half and the other went scoreless in the other half.
 Give credit to Indiana's defense because they really tried to focus on those two guys.
 For us it was it was a tough night to say the least.
-I had four freshmen in the game at the end and I didn't play the walk-ons, so I want to apologize to them, but I just want our team to get better and letting the freshmen be out there on the court getting more minutes will be better for them and better for our team.",b>On whether Indiana deserves to be the number one team in the nation:
+I had four freshmen in the game at the end and I didn't play the walk-ons, so I want to apologize to them, but I just want our team to get better and letting the freshmen be out there on the court getting more minutes will be better for them and better for our team."

 "I think they are.
 The thing I like about them is that they really are a team.
 They don't have one guy that beats you up; they beat you up so many different ways.
 I thought Yogi was really good and he was 0-6 from the floor, but he had things under control out there with his passes and those kinds of things.
 Watford, who is usually not 1-9, his only basket was a dunk because we had four guys out of position.
 He drove from the 28 foot line and dunked it because we had four guys out of position.
 They have a lot of weapons.
 I like how hard they play on the defensive end of the floor.
 We are not experienced enough or good enough or well coached enough to get the ball inside and try to hurt them inside.
 When you've got teams with two really good post players, which we've had sometimes in the past, I think that would be something that would bother them, but I think they are legitimately a number one team.
 They're well coached and they want their team to win.